Eto-Ogueji/flipping-credit-card/README.md

-# Flipping Crebit Card UI
+# Flipping Credit Card UI
 Using HTML and CSS only, I built a credit card UI that has a neat flipping transition
 ## PS: That's not my real credit card number, scammer😒... lol I'm just kidding😂, but fr that's not my real credit card number 👀